 Taxpayers may grant third parties the authority to assist in resolving tax issues and access otherwise confidential taxpayer information.
-The Georgia Department of Revenue recognizes three separate and distinct authorizations which allow third parties varying degrees of access to taxpayer information and ability to act on that information.
+The Georgia Department of Revenue has created three separate and distinct authorizations which allow third parties varying degrees of access to taxpayer information and ability to act on that information.
 All of the forms below may co-exist with one another.

 Note: Third parties are only granted access through their accounts.
 They may not access a client’s account through a client’s username and/or password.

 Power of Attorney and Declaration of Representative (Form RD-1061)

 Form RD-1061 allows a representative to:

 - Represent the taxpayer before the Department

 - Receive confidential information

 - Perform certain acts on behalf of the taxpayer

 Form RD-1062 allows a third party to receive any confidential tax information specified by the taxpayer.
 Use this form for a one-time disclosure of tax information to a third party.
 Form RD-1062 automatically expires once the Department has disclosed the information to the third party.